 The first step towards increased privacy is the use of a new address for every transaction you receive.
 Most wallets will automatically generate a new address for you every time you click “receive”.
 This makes it significantly harder for an adversary to group your payments and ultimately link them to your identity.

 If you wish to transact with absolute privacy, you should use a cryptocurrency providing special privacy features.
-Horizen offers the strongest privacy possible through the use of Zero-Knowledge Proofs.
+Horizen offers one of the strongest privacy tools possible - Zero-Knowledge Proofs.

 In the second round, the prover would have a fifty-fifty chance of getting the right answer if he had to guess.
 He would have to guess in case the claim that he is trying to prove (the balls are of a different color) was false.
 At this point, the blind person cannot be sure if the claim is correct, or if the prover got lucky.

 The idea of using Zero-Knowledge Proofs for cryptocurrency transactions is the following: You construct a proof that the transaction you want to send would be considered valid by a verifying node, without revealing any of the actual transaction data.
 This allows the sender, receiver as well as the amount to be kept private.
 Another use-case that is perfect for the application of zk-Proofs is identity verification.
-E.g. you can prove to an entity that you are of a certain age without revealing any personal data like your DOB.
+You can, for example, prove to an entity that you are of a certain age without revealing any personal data like your date of birth.

 While cryptocurrencies are not anonymous by default, some of them offer features that allow you to transact privately.
 To increase the level of privacy, you should use different addresses for every incoming transaction.
 This makes it harder for an adversary to track your transaction history.
 Most wallets will do this automatically for you.
-You can use cryptocurrencies with enhanced privacy features, like Horizen, to transact completely private.
-This is done by using a different address type (z-Addresses).
+You can also use cryptocurrencies with enhanced privacy features, like Horizen, to transact completely private.